-WR1.1 Five-ppm Nitrogen Loading Standard

-All development and redevelopment shall not exceed a 5-parts per million (ppm) nitrogen loading standard for impact on groundwater unless an alternative standard applies in accordance with the water resources classification system as described in the Water Resources planning section found on p. \.
+Minimum Performance Standards Reference WR1.1 Five-ppm Nitrogen Loading Standard: All development and redevelopment shall not exceed a 5-parts per million (ppm) nitrogen loading standard for impact on groundwater unless an alternative standard applies in accordance with the water resources classification system as described in the Water Resources planning section found on page 27.
 Guidance on methodology to meet this standard can be found in Cape Cod Commission Nitrogen Loading Technical Bulletin 91-001, as amended.

-WR1.2 Identification of Drinking Water Wells

-Development and redevelopment shall identify their proposed drinking water wells and existing private drinking water wells on abutting properties within 400 feet and assess the impact of the development on the water quality of these wells and all other existing wells that may potentially be affected by the proposed development.
+Technical Bulletin 91-001 WR1.2 Identification of Drinking Water Wells: Development and redevelopment shall identify their proposed drinking water wells and existing private drinking water wells on abutting properties within 400 feet and assess the impact of the development on the water quality of these wells and all other existing wells that may potentially be affected by the proposed development.
 Septic systems and other sources of contamination shall be sited to avoid adversely affecting downgradient existing or proposed wells.

-WR1.3 Groundwater Study Requirement

-Developments of Regional Impact that withdraw more than 20,000 gallons of water per day shall demonstrate through a groundwater study that the project will not have adverse impacts on groundwater levels or adjacent surface waters and wetlands.
+WR1.3 Groundwater Study Requirement: Developments of Regional Impact that withdraw more than 20,000 gallons of water per day shall demonstrate through a groundwater study that the project will not have adverse impacts on groundwater levels or adjacent surface waters and wetlands.
 The study shall include mapping of surface water morphology and comparison of existing and affected water-table fluctuations.

-WR1.4 Cluster Development

-All residential subdivisions of five or more lots and all commercial subdivisions of land shall cluster the proposed development unless inconsistent with local bylaws.
+WR1.4 Cluster Development: All residential subdivisions of five or more lots and all commercial subdivisions of land shall cluster the proposed development unless inconsistent with local bylaws.
 Cluster plans shall use site designs that maximize contiguous open space, respect the natural topography and character of the site, and employ shared wastewater treatment, community water supply alternatives and Low Impact Development (LID) landscaping to allow more compact development.

-WR1.5 Turf and Landscape Management Plan

-Development and redevelopment shall adopt Best Management Practices such as a turf and landscape management plan that incorporates water conservation measures including the use of native and drought resistant plantings and the use of drip irrigation, and minimizes the amount of pesticides and chemical fertilizers.
+WR1.5 Turf and Landscape Management Plan: Development and redevelopment shall adopt Best Management Practices such as a turf and landscape management plan that incorporates water conservation measures including the use of native and drought resistant plantings and the use of drip irrigation, and minimizes the amount of pesticides and chemical fertilizers.

+Water Resources
-WR1.6 Management of Water Withdrawals/Wastewater Discharges

-Water withdrawals and wastewater discharges are encouraged to be managed so that they do not adversely affect surface water resources, wetlands, private wells, or the safe yield of the aquifer.

-WR1.7 Use of Water-conservation Technologies

-Development and redevelopment are encouraged to use water-conservation technologies or other strategies to obtain a 40-percent reduction of water use.

-WR1.8 Alternatives to Chemical Fertilizers and Pesticides

-Development and redevelopment are encouraged to utilize alternatives to synthetic chemical fertilizers and pesticides in favor of organic and biological methods.

-WR1.9 Greater Protection of Groundwater/Surface Water

-Development and redevelopment are encouraged to attain greater groundwater or surface water protection than provided for in the Minimum Performance Standards.

-WR1.10 Wastewater and Stormwater Reuse

-Development and redevelopment are encouraged to incorporate reuse of wastewater and stormwater for irrigation.
+Best Development Practices WR1.6 Management of Water Withdrawals/Wastewater Discharges: Water withdrawals and wastewater discharges are encouraged to be managed so that they do not adversely affect surface water resources, wetlands, private wells, or the safe yield of the aquifer.
+WR1.7 Use of Water-conservation Technologies: Development and redevelopment are encouraged to use water-conservation technologies or other strategies to obtain a 40-percent reduction of water use.
+WR1.8 Alternatives to Chemical Fertilizers and Pesticides: Development and redevelopment are encouraged to utilize alternatives to synthetic chemical fertilizers and pesticides in favor of organic and biological methods.
+WR1.9 Greater Protection of Groundwater/Surface Water: Development and redevelopment are encouraged to attain greater groundwater or surface water protection than provided for in the Minimum Performance Standards.
+WR1.10 Wastewater and Stormwater Reuse: Development and redevelopment are encouraged to incorporate reuse of wastewater and stormwater for irrigation.

+Goal WR2: Drinking Water Quality and Quantity

+The following Minimum Performance Standards apply to development and redevelopment in Wellhead Protection and Potential Water Supply Areas as shown on Water Resources Classification Map I.

+Minimum Performance Standards Reference Five-ppm Nitrogen Loading Standard: The maximum nitrogen loading standard for impact on groundwater shall be 5 ppm for development and redevelopment unless a cumulative impact analysis indicates a more Resources stringent loading standard is necessary.
+Classification Map I

-Water Resources Goal - WR2: Drinking Water Quality and Quantity (Wellhead Protection Areas and Potential Water Supply Areas)
+Goal WR2 (continued): Drinking Water Quality and Quantity

+(Wellhead Protection Areas and Potential Water Supply Areas)